Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Training and Modeling Strategies

-\begin{itemize} \item \textbf{Instruction Tuning Design:} Do not code-mix the instructions themselves.
+\paragraph{Practitioner's Insight: The Adaptation Playbook} \begin{itemize} \item \textbf{Instruction Tuning Design:} Do not code-mix the instructions themselves.
 Follow the \textbf{COMMIT} strategy: keep the task template (instruction) in a high-resource language (like English) and only code-mix the input/output content.
-This prevents the model from misunderstanding the task definition . \item \textbf{Efficiency via Soft Prompts:} Use \textbf{Prompt Composition} (PRO-CS) to fuse language and task embeddings.
-This achieves parity with full fine-tuning using less than 1\% of the parameters, essential for deploying multiple language pairs .

-\item \textbf{Quality requires Alignment, not just SFT:} SFT teaches the model \textbf{how} to mix, but not \textbf{what is good}.
-To fix ``unnatural" mixing, you must use \textbf{RLAIF} (Reinforcement Learning with AI Feedback) or reward modeling to align the model with preference scores rather than just next-token prediction
+This prevents the model from misunderstanding the task definition. \item \textbf{Efficiency via Soft Prompts:} Use \textbf{Prompt Composition} (PRO-CS) to fuse language and task embeddings.
+This achieves parity with full fine-tuning using less than 1\% of the parameters, essential for deploying multiple language pairs. \item \textbf{Quality requires Alignment, not just SFT:} SFT teaches the model \textbf{how} to mix, but not \textbf{what is good}.
+To fix ``unnatural'' mixing, you must use \textbf{RLAIF} (Reinforcement Learning with AI Feedback) or reward modeling to align the model with preference scores rather than just next-token prediction. \item \textbf{Personalization:} Use \textbf{Persona-Aware Generation} (PARADOX) by conditioning the generation on a user-specific embedding or style profile. \item \textbf{Fixing Retrieval (RAG):} Standard multilingual embeddings often fail to match code-mixed queries to monolingual documents.
+Use \textbf{Contrastive Decoupling} (ContrastiveMix) to separate ``language alignment'' loss from ``relevance'' loss, ensuring the ranker doesn't get confused by language shifts. \end{itemize}